LeishMarrero/Election_Analysis/README.md

 ### Diana DeGette won the election by popular vote with 272,892 votes equalling to 73.8%

 In our Python script, we created a txt file to write our results.
-These are our results,

 ![election_analysistxfile](election_analysistxfile.png)